 Are you a distracted driver?
 The fact is that most of us engage in some kind of distracted driving from time to time.
-Distractions can range from gabbing with a passenger in your car to texting or surfing the net while behind the wheel.
+Distractions can range from chatting with a passenger in your car to texting or surfing the net while behind the wheel.
+This is considered being negligent.

 Distracted driving is dangerous driving.